 7 Reasons Bermuda & the America’s Cup are a Match Made in Sailing Heaven

-Sailors love the island for its exceptional sailing, great natural attractions and casual yet cosmopolitan feel.
-See more reasons why Bermuda is an ideal host for the 35th America's Cup, presented by Louis Vuitton.
+Sailors have long loved the island for its exceptional sailing, great natural attractions and casual, cultured feel.
+It wasn’t surprising that Bermuda played the perfect host for the 35th America's Cup, presented by Louis Vuitton.

-In May and June of 2017, the island welcomes the world's top sailors to the 35th America's Cup, presented by Louis Vuitton.
-The contest pitts top-ranked international athletes against each other in a good-spirited test of speed and skill.
-Here are some reasons why Bermuda is the ideal place to host the prestigious event.
+In May and June of 2017, Bermuda welcomed the world's top sailors and racing fans from around the globe to the 35th America's Cup, presented by Louis Vuitton.
+Top-ranked international athletes came to the island to compete in a spirited test of speed and skill.
+In the end, Emirates Team New Zealand sailed away with the coveted Auld Mug.
+Here are some reasons why Bermuda was the ideal host for this prestigious event.

 1 Sailors Love it Here